-Why Do Cats Knock Stuff Off Tables?
-August 16 2019, 4 Comments
+Why Do Cats Knock Things Off Tables?
+October 26 2020, 4 Comments

 Cats, they do the darndest things - like knock everything in existence off the table.

-If you're a cat owner or have ever seen a cat video on the Internet, you know this strange attraction to knocking perfectly innocent objects of miscellany is all too common in our mischievous four-legged friends.
+If you're a cat owner (or have ever seen a cat video on the Internet) you know this strange attraction to knocking perfectly innocent objects over is all too common in our mischievous four-legged friends.
 There are tons of videos and GIFs to submit as evidence for these catty crimes.

 This odd and sometimes frustratingly entertaining behavior has long stumped us humans.
 Why do cats do this weird and potentially property-destroying thing?
-The answer is a lot sweeter (and slightly more manipulative) than you'd think: They do it to get your attention.
+Are they secret scientists testing to see if gravity still works?
+Unfortunately, no. But the answer is a lot sweeter (and slightly more manipulative) than you'd think!
+They do it to get your attention.

 “A lot of cats knock things over because they have learned it is a quick and easy way to get their human’s attention,” cat researcher Mikel Delgado told Inverse.
 “This behavior typically stems from boredom and/or a failure of the owner to acknowledge cats for ‘good behavior.’”